 Qingdao has a total coastline (including its islands) of 862.64 km, of which 730.64 km are continental coastline with features similar to that of California’s north coast.
 The coastal region is sometimes referred to as QinDao (琴岛, Stringed Instrument Isle).
 The coastal beach area totals 375.35 square km including 69 islands totaling an area of 231.1 square km.
 Qingdao lies in the North Temperate Monsoon Zone with average temperatures ranging from below 0°C in January to around 28°C in August.

-Qingdao has a long history which starts around 6,000 years ago with settlement in the New Stone Age.
+The Shandong Peninsula has a long history which starts around 6,000 years ago with settlement in the New Stone Age.
 In the Eastern Zhou Dynasty (770 BC – 221 BC) the town of Jimo was established and at the time was the second largest city in the Shandong region.
-By the end of the Qing Dynasty (1644- 1911), Qingdao had grown into a prosperous town which was previously called Jiao’ao.
+By the end of the Qing Dynasty (1644- 1911), Qingdao (called Jiao’ao at the time) had grown into a prosperous town.
 After a short occupation by both Germany and Japan, Qingdao was finally liberated on June 2nd, 1949 by the CCP's Red Army and has been under the control of the P.R.C. ever since.
-Historical buildings from previous occupations are some of Qingdao Old Town's most impresive attractions.
+Historical buildings from previous occupations are some of Qingdao Old Town's most impressive attractions.

 The Central Business District (CBD) near the Qingdao Olympic Sailing Center & International Marina along with Qingdao's Economic and Technological Development Zone (QETDZ), located in Huangdao, combine to form Shandong's premier coastal international business center or Blue Economic Zone.
 Qingdao is economically dynamic with major industries that include trade, agriculture/aquaculture, light industry, electronics & telecommunications, pharmaceuticals, ship building, oceanography research, and tourism.
 With fast growing financial and insurance industries, as well as international corporate law, Qingdao has become one of China's top 10 most livable cities.
 May Fourth Square, a symbol of recommencement of sovereignty over the region, lies in the heart of Shinan's Central Business District across from the city government looking out towards the Olympic marina.

-China's Sailing City, hosts several popular international events which include Asia's largest beer festival (Qingdao International Beer Festival), Clipper Round the World Yacht Race, SINO Consumer Electronics Show, as well as the 2014 World Horticultural Exposition.
+China's Sailing City, hosts several popular international events which include Asia's largest Oktoberfest - Qingdao International Beer Festival (青岛国际啤酒节), Clipper Round the World Yacht Race, SINO Consumer Electronics Show, as well as the 2014 World Horticultural Exposition.